Affiliate Disclosure

 • SlumberCloud

-The existence of affiliate commissions creates an obvious temptation to hunt for the highest paying products and say how amazing they are!
+The very existence of commissions creates an obvious temptation to hunt for the highest paying products and say how amazing they are.

 I’d like to think there is some solid evidence that I stick to my principles on this website.
-Firstly, I don’t include any paid links at all in most of my reviews of sleep aids.
+Firstly, none of my reviews of sleep aids contain links that can earn commissions, even though they could if I chose to.
 So I’ve spent a lot of time testing and reviewing products that don’t earn a commission.

-Secondly, I’ve spent lots of time creating videos and articles about products that pay smaller commissions comparatively, such as sleep masks, earplugs, and white noise machines.
-Sure, it all adds up.
-But it’s not the same as only focussing on expensive mattresses.
+Secondly, I’ve spent lots of time creating videos and articles about products that pay smaller commissions comparatively, such as sleep masks and earplugs.

-If you have any questions, feel free to write to me at ethangreen@nosleeplessnights.com
+If you have any suggestions, comments or questions, feel free to write to me at: ethangreen@nosleeplessnights.com